rustamgasanov/blog/source/_posts/2014-09-04-google-places-limit-autocomplete-results-to-cities-only.markdown

   - autocomplete
 ---

-If you ever used the Google Places API, then you're probably familiar with `types` option, which allows you to restrict results from autocomplete in some way.
-I was having a requirement to show there only cities in UK.
+If you ever used Google Places API, you're probably familiar with `types` option, which allows you to restrict autocomplete results in different ways.
+I had a requirement to show only cities in UK.
 So, first of all I tried `(cities)` type in conjunction with `componentRestrictions`:
 <!-- more -->
 ``` ruby application.html.haml
 ...